+Stockmann does not own any factories or production facilities.
+Instead, our own brand products are made by contractors.
 When choosing a supplier, we pay attention to a number of factors.
 The most important criteria are: the fit with the Stockmann Group’s needs, supplier know-how and ability to deliver, quality and price, CSR with the focus on working conditions and environmental issues, and the potential for long-term relationships.
-All factories need to fulfil the Stockmann Group’s starting requirements and commit to the BSCI Code of Conduct and continuous improvement.
+All factories need to fulfil the Stockmann Group’s starting requirements and commit to the common Code of Conduct and continuous improvement.
 We aim for long relationships with suppliers.

 Working at purchasing offices

 In addition to audits and training, every aspect of suppliers’ operations is rated according to a ‘supplier scorecard’, which forms the basis for development.
-Suppliers are evaluated by the score card twice a year, with the Code of Conduct vs. performance being included as a parameter.
+Suppliers are evaluated with the score card twice a year, with the Code of Conduct vs. performance being included as a parameter.
 Based on the evaluation, we grade our suppliers, and those with the best results get the most orders.

 The Supplier Code of Conduct is the backbone of our buying practices.
 All suppliers are expected to follow the Stockmann Supplier Code of Conduct, or the amfori BSCI Code of Conduct complemented with Stockmann’s additional requirements, which are made based on detected human rights risks and other risks.
 These are, for example, the ban on sandblasting of jeans, fundamental requirements for animal rights including